This page is meant for people trying to get into speedrunning Dark Souls Prepare to Die Edition (PTDE).

 Moveswap is a bread-and-butter glitch used in many speedrunning routes in Dark Souls.
 It is very important to understand the concept of it and to be able to execute it consistently.
 We highly suggest you start by learning and mastering this glitch.
 Learning moveswap properly can take several hours of practice, so do not be discouraged if you are not able to achieve it in your first couple of attempts.
 Actual consistency is often only acquired after longer periods of time.

-For beginners however, a very easy method of moveswapping exists that can be used when starting out.
+For beginners there is a very easy method of moveswapping that can be used when starting out.
+It is called 'Still Moveswap'.
 A tutorial can be found on the page linked above.

 Tutorials